PeptideDB

 Biological Activity

-ln Vivo Antifungal agent 38 (compound S8) exhibits stronger protective and curative effects in vivo when used in conjunction with the positive medication Thiophanate-Methyl at a dosage of 200 μg/mL [1].
+ln Vivo Compound S8, or antifungal agent 38, exhibits higher protective and curative effects in vivo when used in conjunction with the positive drug Thiophanate-Methyl at a dosage of 200 μg/mL [1].
 M is inhibited by antifungal agent 38 (50, 100, 200 μg/mL, 30 mL; sprinkling) when applied on pears. growth of fructicola in vivo[1].

 Cell Assay Cell Viability Assay[1]